DattaKaligotla/cinema-world-main/README.md

 - Scala 2.13.x
 - sbt (Scala Build Tool)
 - PostgreSQL
-- make sure to have sbt and psql available in your enviornment setup, and preferably a UNIX shell as I have handy-dandy UNIX scripts you could run
+- make sure to have sbt and psql available in your enviornment setup, and preferably a UNIX shell as I have handy-dandy UNIX scripts you could run, the test_ap.sh script and the Curl Commands I provided only work with UNIX
 ## Dependencies
 - **Akka HTTP**: Used for creating the REST API server.
 - **Slick**: Scala's functional relational mapping (FRM) library for interacting with the database in a functional style.